superuserdevelopment/AnZen-Contact-Tracing-App/covid-master/README.md

 ## Overview:

-Our app _“anZen”_ aims to overcome the current limitations of the popular contact tracing app while maintaining the privacy of the users by implementing the following features:
+This app _“anZen”_ aims to overcome the current limitations of the popular contact tracing app while maintaining the privacy of the users by implementing the following features:

 * Real-time contact tracing & distance alerts, even if other people do not have the app installed.
 * Information is shared anonymously with nearby devices even without internet.